Halloween Trees Are a Real Thing, and People Are Already Putting Them Up

 Forget traditional red and green ornaments—people are decorating Halloween trees this year!

-A Halloween tree is exactly what you’d expect: A faux Christmas tree decorated in orange and black rather than red and green.
+A Halloween tree is exactly what you’d expect: A faux Christmas tree decorated in festive Halloween shades like orange and black rather than the traditional Christmas red and green.
 Instead of beads and ornaments, these trees are decorated with all kinds of ghosts, goblins, and ghouls.
 And yes, people are really making them!
-There are already more than 20,700 posts on Instagram with the hashtag #halloweentree, and the images are incredible.
-Based on the recent influx of hashtagged posts, people have already started decorating their Halloween trees this year, putting them up as early as June.
+There are already more than 28,000 posts on Instagram tagged under #halloweentree, and the images are incredible.
+Based on the recent influx of tagged posts, we can conclude die-hard Halloween fans have already started decorating their Halloween trees this year.
 We've seen a steady increase in the number of tree displays since early summer, so we only expect to see more of them as we get closer to the spooky season.

 We’ve rounded up our favorite Halloween trees to inspire you to deck your halls with skeletons and jack-o-lanterns this year.